instadeepai/Mava/README.md

         <img src="docs/images/rware_results/ff_mappo/small-4ag.png" alt="Mava ff mappo small 4ag" width="30%" style="display:inline-block; margin-right: 10px;"/>
     </a>
     <br>
-    <div style="text-align:center; margin-top: 10px;"> Mava MAPPO performance on the `tiny-2ag`, `tiny-4ag` and `small-4ag` RWARE tasks.</div>
+    <div style="text-align:center; margin-top: 10px;"> Mava feedforward MAPPO performance on the <code>tiny-2ag</code>, <code>tiny-4ag</code> and <code>small-4ag</code> RWARE tasks.</div>
 </p>

 ### 📌 An important note on the differences in converged performance

 In order to benefit from the wallclock speed-ups afforded by JAX-based systems it is required that environments also be written in JAX.
-It is for this reason that Mava does not use the exact same version of the RWARE environment as EPyMARL but instead uses a JAX-based implementation of RWARE found in [Jumanji][jumanji_rware], under the name of RobotWarehouse.
+It is for this reason that Mava does not use the exact same version of the RWARE environment as EPyMARL but instead uses a JAX-based implementation of RWARE found in [Jumanji][jumanji_rware], under the name RobotWarehouse.
 One of the notable differences in the underlying environment logic is that RobotWarehouse (the RWARE version in Jumanji) will not attempt to handle agent collisions in the environment but will instead terminate an episode upon agent collision.
 In our experiments, this appeared to make the environment more challenging.
-For a more detailed discussion, please see the following [page](docs/detailed_comparison.md).
+For a more detailed discussion, please see the following [page](docs/jumanji_rware_comparison.md).

 ### 🧨 Steps per second experiments using vectorised environments